Govind-techie/LeetCode/README.md

 - **Problem 217: Contains Duplicate**
   *Check if any value appears at least twice in an array.
 Solved using hashing (unordered_set) in O(n) time and space.*

+- **Problem 231: Power of Two**
+  *Check whether a number is a power of 2 using recursion.
+Solved by dividing the number by 2 repeatedly and checking if it reduces to 1.*

+- **Problem 326: Power of Three**
+  *Check whether a number is a power of 3 using recursion.
+Divide the number by 3 repeatedly and return true if it becomes 1.*

+- **Problem 342: Power of Four**
+  *Check whether a number is a power of 4 using recursion.
+Divide by 4 until the number becomes 1, returning true if successful.*

 ---

 ### 🔥 Medium Problems